xdelaruelle/modules/doc/source/module.rst

     .. versionadded:: 5.4

+.. envvar:: MODULES_SPIDER_INDEPTH

+ If set to ``1``, enable in depth search results for :subcmd:`spider` sub-command.
+If set to ``0`` disable :subcmd:`spider` sub-command in depth mode.
+Other values are ignored.

+ When in depth mode is enabled, modulefiles and directories contained in directories matching search query are also included in search results.
+When disabled these modulefiles and directories contained in matching directories are excluded.

+ This environment variable value supersedes the default value set in the :mconfig:`spider_indepth` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--indepth` and :option:`--no-indepth` command line switches override this environment variable.

+ .. only:: html

+    .. versionadded:: 5.6

 .. envvar:: MODULES_SPIDER_OUTPUT

  A colon separated list of the elements to report in addition to module names